 Here are some of the features we have built into the website to help you navigate and some of the ways you can change your browser screen to get a clearer view of the site:

-Where possible we have included a text transcript of audio clips on the website, eg podcasts.
+Where possible we have included a text transcript of audio clips on the website.

-Opening links – all links to other websites will open in your existing browser window, enabling you to use your browser back button to navigate.
+Most links will open in your existing browser tab, enabling you to use your browser back button to navigate.

 Some browsers, for example JAWS, Lynx and Opera can extract a list of links on a page and let you browse the list separately.
 We have written links to make sense out of context.